 It’s a little unorthodox, but I have a friend that emails her parents.
 It works for them.
 When I’m feeling sentimental, I’ll send a postcard or write my parents a letter.
 The quirky, off the wall ways that you choose to keep in touch can turn into little keepsakes that everyone treasures later on.

-As you can see, it’s easy to stay in touch than you think.
+As you can see, it’s easier to stay in touch than you think.
 With a little foresight, you can arrange a method that works for you and your loved ones.